cseanburns/journal-issues/manuscript.md

-submit those DOCX files to journal manuscript systems, and then receive decisions or reviews via those systems, but the basic processes are similar to the basic processes used before the internet and the web.
+submit those DOCX files to journal manuscript systems, and then receive decisions or reviews via those systems.
+However, the basic processes are similar to the basic processes used before the internet and the web.
 These processes closely mimic
 the typewriter, the copier, and the postal service;